-(The instructor reserves the right to modify the following syllabus as he/she deems necessary.)
+(The instructor reserves the right to modify the following syllabus if deemed necessary.)

 Electronic Devices:

 During class lectures/discussions/activities, DEVICES SUCH AS CHROMEBOOKS AND LAPTOPS ARE NOT TO BE USED (MUST BE PUT AWAY).
 THESE DEVICES MAY ONLY BE USED BY STUDENTS DURING THE ASSIGNED CLASSROOM WORK TIME.